belh4wk/MCP4H-protocol/README.md

 MCP4H is still an exploratory draft, but you can try it right now with the included examples.

 👉 New here?
-Start with the [Getting Started guide](https://github.com/belh4wk/MCP4H-protocol/wiki)
+Start with the [Getting Started guide](https://github.com/belh4wk/MCP4H-protocol/wiki).
+For common questions, see the [FAQ](docs/FAQ.md).

+---

 ## 🌍 Vision
 Humanity’s greatest challenge is often **miscommunication**.